Through the Blue

 Andros Chora, Greece

-Greece has many well-kept secrets.
 How accessible Andros has stayed that way is as miraculous as its wealth of attractions.

 Andros is a fortuitous anomaly: Rugged and dry in the west, but bountiful and lush in the east.
 Home to a wealth of attractions, yet hardly popular.
 Cycladic, and more.
 Close to Athens, and still largely undiscovered.

 Having been on the road in Greece for three months, we were tired of overbooked islands and long ferry rides.
-Ease and convenience took top priority.
+Ease and convenience took priority.
 And what did we discover?
 You don’t always have to travel far to find treasures both exotic and enigmatically engaging.

-Andros arguably boasts the best family-friendly beaches you will find within a 2-hour ferry ride from Athens.
-And within the folds of its four mountain ranges, a plethora of off-beach attractions lie.
+Andros arguably boasts the best family-friendly beaches you will find within a 2-hour ferry ride from Athens (the stunning beaches of Serifos excepting, with less frills, however).
+And within the folds of four mountain ranges, a plethora of off-beach attractions lie.
 Its village scene is also lovely.
-Built by the wealth of shipowners, neoclassical homes sit next to nondescript museums with priceless collections.
+Built on the wealth of shipowners, neoclassical homes sit next to nondescript museums with incredible collections.
 Not just archaeological, but modern art exhibits that once included Matisse, Miro, Picasso, and other luminaries in its lineup.
-And of course, there’s food.
-Local produce takes centre stage with the island’s bounty of agricultural produce.
-On Andros, your humble taverna might surprise you with a Greek salad topped with a creamy dollop of homemade feta whipped from the milk of goats and cows grazing on fertile meadows nearby.

 Agios Petros Beach Andros, Greece